erikbra/grate/docs/GettingStarted.md

 ## Directory run order

-grate processes the files in a standard set of directories in a fixed order for deterministic processing.
-Folders are run in the following order:
+By default, grate processes the files in a standard set of directories in a fixed order for deterministic processing.
+As of grate 1.4, the folder structure is [fully customisable](ConfigurationOptions/FolderConfiguration.md).
+However, if you don't have any special requirements (e.g. an existing set of SQL scripts in an existing, set folder structure), we would recommend you going with the defaults.

+The default folders are run in the following order:

 ### 1. beforeMigration (Everytime scripts)
 If you have particular tasks you want to perform prior to any database migrations (custom logging? database backups? disable replication?) you can do it here.